-This is why I always make extra vegan mashed potatoes because they will be devoured within minutes!
-Us vegans can really put away comfort food!
+This is why I always make extra batch of these potatoes because they will be devoured within minutes!
+We vegans can really put away comfort food!

-For this vegan mashed potatoes, I made them in under 10 minutes using my trusted pressure cooker which I am quite possibly in love with!
+For this recipe, I made them in under 10 minutes using my trusted pressure cooker which I am quite possibly in love with!

 It cooked the Idaho potatoes in 5 minutes and I was ready to serve it immediately.
 This was the first time I used a pressure cooker to make the them.
 In the past, I have slaved over a boiling pot of water and I still never got the consistency just right